 - 13. Visit Wat Chalong and Big Buddha

 Who said Phuket was an island for guys?
 That’s just the collective accepted mindset, but Phuket is full of great things to do for girls.
-Our 19 Best Things to Do in Phuket didn’t quite match, so here’s Faa’s list of things she likes to do.
-Of course, we know that most activities are for everyone and we don’t want to fall into stereotypes, so we try to offer a slightly different angle.
+Our 31 Best Things to Do in Phuket didn’t quite match, so here’s Faa’s list of things she likes to do.
+Of course, we know that most activities are for everyone, and we don’t want to fall into stereotypes, so we try to offer a slightly different angle.
 Most of all: we just want to help 🙂

 I love Kata Noi for its beach, and The Shore has amazing views and beach access.
 Kamala hill is lovely, and the sunset at Paresa Resort is breathtaking.
 Mai Khao Beach has Sala Phuket for the quiet, romantic getaway or Renaissance Phuket for a cosy stay with their full-blast facilities and services.
 See more hotels on the beach

 Of course, you can spend the day on a beach towel or a beach lounger, but beach clubs have a unique tropical holiday feel to them, and holidays are short, so make each day special!
 Beach clubs are an excellent place to casually meet new friends or a safe place to be if you don’t want to be bothered.
-Not only they serve a wide range of cocktails and food, but they also come with clean, modern toilets, which are rather hard to find on public beaches.
+Not only do they serve a wide range of cocktails and food, but they also come with clean, modern toilets, which are rather hard to find on public beaches.
 Read more

 Phuket is a seafood paradise, and many will enjoy the freshest seafood.
 Fish, prawns, squids, lobsters, crabs, lots of crabs.
 Bring them on!
 Restaurants of my choice are Kan Eang @Pier, Mor Moo Dong, Kru Vit floating restaurant and Bang Pae Seafood, but you can pick any in our Top 10 Favorite Local Seafood Restaurants!

-Phuket town is an Instagram playground and you won’t have to walk much to find beautiful architecture as a background for your photos.
+Phuket town is an Instagram playground, and you won’t have to walk much to find beautiful architecture as a background for your photos.
 You can stop at one of the many coffee shops too, or head off to Raya House or China Inn for lunch or dinner.
-These shops have been open for probably 30 years are still running, with a true ambience of the old Phuket town.
-Mingle with the locals, look at other tourists, buy some Baba tops for fun at China Inn or indigo dresses at one of the beautiful boutiques on Thalang road.
+These shops have been open for probably 30 years and are still running, with a true ambience of the old Phuket town.
+Mingle with the locals, look at other tourists, and buy some Baba tops for fun at China Inn or indigo dresses at one of the beautiful boutiques on Thalang road.
 Have a look at the beautifully renovated Kiew Kai Ka restaurant

 With such an easy-going tropical island mood, it’s no surprise that Yoga has become increasingly popular in Phuket.
 There are many studios around the island to continue your regular exercise or maybe learn something new.
 Read more